mojohealy/mojohealy/content/home/experience.md

   date_start = "2021-09-06"
   date_end = "2023-05-26"
   description = """
-Leading the design and delivery of a range of qualifications and professional development programs for career development practitioners.
+Led the design and delivery of a range of qualifications and professional development programs for career development practitioners.
    """

    [[experience]]